Frequently Asked Questions

 What is the difference between the Council and the Federated Indians of Graton Rancheria?

-The Federated Indians are organized under the 1934 Indian Reorganiztion Act.
+The Federated Indians are organized under the 1934 Indian Reorganization Act.
 The Council is organized under the 1975 Indian Self-Determination and Education Assistance Act.

 Do you want to put a casino in Marin County?